 Satemwa Tea Estate

-Another day trip I should have taken by now because Thyolo is like 45 minutes away from blantyre or less.
-A typical day comprises of mountain bike tours, hiking (starting to think it’s not for the unfit) bird watching, coffee tours, tea tasting, a game of croquet and badminton and of course afternoon tea, now doesn’t that just sound relaxing?
+Another day trip I should have taken by now because Thyolo is 45 minutes away from Blantyre or less.
+A typical day comprises of mountain bike tours, hiking, bird watching, coffee tours, tea tasting, a game of croquet and badminton and of course afternoon tea, now doesn’t that just sound relaxing?

-We all know that Zomba Plateau is my favourite place in the world.
-The lush green flora and the beautiful Mulunguzi dam, this place just fills me with chill positive and namaste vibes I absolutely love it!
+We all know that Zomba Plateau is my favorite place in the world.
+The lush green flora and the beautiful Mulunguzi dam, just fills me with peace and stillness and I absolutely love it!
 I always drive straight to Kuchawe and surprisingly I have never tried to stop by the stables for some horse riding.
 Maybe it’s not so surprising because I am averse to most physical activities and honestly, I’m always wary of trying new things.
 So, here’s to at least trying to get on a horse next time I am in Zomba.

 I mean just look at!
 The pictures from this spot would just be insane.
 Need I say more?
 Definitely worth the stop next time I am on my way to Liwonde!